Last updated on June 16th, 2026 at 06:15 pm

 Strategic Professional Level changes

-Strategic Business Reporting (SBR-INT /SBR-IRL) and Advanced Taxation (ATX-UK) have a few changes in their syllabus.
-While there are no significant changes to the syllabus in Strategic Business Leader (SBL), Advanced Performance Management (APM), and Advanced Audit & Assurance (AAA-INT/ AAA-UK), some of their learning outcomes have been changed, which apply from September 2025 until June 2026.
+Strategic Business Reporting (SBR-INT /SBR-IRL) and Advanced Taxation (ATX-UK) have a few changes in their syllabi.
+While there are no significant changes to the syllabuses in Strategic Business Leader (SBL), Advanced Performance Management (APM), and Advanced Audit & Assurance (AAA-INT/AAA-UK), some of their learning outcomes have been revised, effective from September 2025 until June 2026.

 The ACCA Council has announced a latest update for the 2027 Exam with Future ACCA Qualification by redesigning their existing curriculum into four levels – Foundations, Knowledge, Expertise, and Strategic.